Night of the Demon: Plot

 In England, Professor Harrington begs his rival, Dr. Julian Karswell, to rescind a curse he inflicted on him; in return, Harrington will cease his investigation into Karswell's Satanic cult.
-After learning that a parchment he gave Harrington has been destroyed, Karswell promises to do what he can.
-As Harrington arrives home, he sees a gigantic demon in the trees.
+After learning that a parchment he gave Harrington has been destroyed, Karswell merely promises to do what he can.
+As Harrington arrives home, he sees a cloud of smoke appear out of nowhere and a gigantic demon materialise from it.
 Harrington tries to escape in his car but crashes into power lines.
-The authorities declare electrocution as the cause of death.
+The authorities declare accidental electrocution as the cause of death.

 Dr. John Holden arrives in Britain to attend a convention at which Harrington had intended to expose Karswell's cult.
 He is informed that the only link between Harrington's death and Karswell's cult is a man suspected of murder, Rand Hobart, who has fallen into a catatonic stupor.
 While Harrington's collaborators consider the possibility of supernatural forces, Holden rejects such an option.

-Holden meets Karswell at the Reading Room of the British Museum.
+Holden meets Karswell apparently by chance at the British Museum Reading Room.
 When a rare book that Holden requests goes missing, Karswell offers to show Holden his own copy at his mansion.
 At Harrington's funeral, Holden meets Harrington's niece, Joanna.
 She gives him Harrington's diary, which details Harrington's fear of Karswell's power.
-Holden remains sceptical, but goes with Joanna to Karswell's mansion the next day.
+Holden remains sceptical, but goes with Joanna to Karswell's mansion the next day, where Karswell is holding a Halloween party for local children.
 When a strong windstorm abruptly starts, Karswell claims to have created it with a spell.
 When Holden mocks him, Karswell claims that Holden will die in three days.

 Holden and his colleagues discuss Karswell and make plans to examine Rand Hobart.
 Holden goes to dinner with Joanna and she shows him her uncle's diary.
 Harrington's diary mentions a parchment with runic writing on it that was passed to him by Karswell, and Holden finds a similar parchment that Karswell secretly passed to him at the library.
 A powerful wind comes through the window, blowing the parchment from his fingers towards the fireplace, only to be stopped by a fire screen.
 Holden recovers and pockets it.